vitejs/vite/docs/config/index.md

 ## Async Config

-To use async functions in your configuration, make sure to export the config as an async function:
+If the config needs to call async functions, it can export an async function instead.
+And this async function can also be passed through `defineConfig` for improved intellisense support:

 ```js
 export default defineConfig(async ({ command, mode }) => {